 Where love of another and preservation of one's individual self meet, the friction can be terrifying....or dizzyingly life affirming.

-Relationships can nudge (or sometimes shove!) us to the edges of what we know about ourselves, and challenge us constantly to show up in newer and more authentic ways.
+Relationships can nudge (or sometimes shove!) us to the edges of what we know about ourselves, and challenge us to show up in more authentic ways.
 Therapy can help re-establish lost safety, encourage a foundation of relational security and interdependence, foster healthier communication, invite mutual empathy and true listening, and support the need for autonomy and difference.

 Art by Carol Aust: www.carolaust.com